 What is a solar generator?

-A solar generator works alongside solar panels to provide backup power to your home in emergencies or during power outages.
+A solar panel generator works alongside solar panels to provide backup power to your home in emergencies or during power outages.

 If you live in a disaster-prone area, you’re probably very familiar with emergency generators; you probably need to use one once or twice a year.
 But solar generators don't actually function like other generators.
 Solar generators are more like portable battery storage systems that replace traditional generators and serve the same purpose.

 What many people mean when they say 'solar generator' actually refers to portable power stations which use solar panels.
-These portable solar power stations are becoming more common as an energy source for camping, camping, and boats.
+These portable solar power stations are becoming more common as an energy source for boondocking, camping, and boats.

 Many small, cheap power stations on the market are only designed to provide power to small devices like phones.
 Small or medium-sized solar generators may not generate enough power for a single-family home.
-However, larger solar generators could work as a backup or the primary power source for an RV, boat, or small cabin.
+However, larger solar generators for houses could work as a backup or the primary power source for an RV, boat, or small cabin.

 How do solar generators work?

+How does a solar generator work?
 Solar generators work alongside solar panels and some form of solar storage.
 Using solar panels, you can utilize sunlight as a power source, then store it to use later on.
 You can buy a solar panel, solar generator, and solar battery separately or get a solar generator as part of an all-in-one solar power kit.

 Portable solar generators work by being the storage solution for the energy which is generated from your solar panels, much like the larger lithium-ion battery bank storage solutions for the home.
 However, solar generators are much smaller and much more portable than a solar battery bank.